JATIN-JAY/Voltify-1/README.md

-# ShopHub - E-Commerce Web Application
+# Voltify - E-Commerce Web Application

 A beautiful, beginner-friendly e-commerce web application built with React, Node.js, and MongoDB.
 The UI is styled to look like the Apple App Store with premium modern design.